Jovan Pavlović: Early life and education

-Jovan was born in Medinci in 1936.
+Jovan was born in Medinci, Yugoslavia on 22 October 1936.
 He finished elementary school in Medinci and secondary in Podravska Slatina.
 After he completed his seminary education at Rakovica Monastery he graduated at University of Belgrade Faculty of Orthodox Theology in 1963.
-Postgraduate studies he attended at several universities in West Germany.
-At the Evangelical Academy in Schleswig and Faculty of Theology of University of Kiel studies Evangelical theology.
-He studied Catholic theology at Ludwig Maximilian University of Munich.
+For postgraduate studies he attended universities in West Germany: he studied Evangelical theology at the Evangelical Academy in Schleswig and the Faculty of Theology of University of Kiel, and he studied Catholic theology at Ludwig Maximilian University of Munich.
 During this period, he spent some time in Chevetogne Abbey in Belgium and St. Matthias' Abbey and Niederaltaich Abbey in Germany.

 Jovan worked as a professor in the Serbian Orthodox Seminary of Prizren and in Krka monastery.
 In 1967, in Krka he became a monk and in 1969 a hierodeacon.
 In 1977, he became bishop of Lepavina Monastery and Metropolitan of Zagreb in 1982.

 Metropolitan of Zagreb and Ljubljana (1982–2014)

-Between 1982 and 1992 Metropolitan Jovan was representative of Serbian Orthodox Church at World Council of Churches.
-He was member of Holy Synod of Serbian Orthodox Church in several mandates.
-Serbian Orthodox churches in Italy were also under his jurisdiction, from 1994 to 2011.
+Between 1982 and 1992 Metropolitan Jovan was the representative of the Serbian Orthodox Church at World Council of Churches.
+He was member of the Holy Synod of the Serbian Orthodox Church in several mandates.
+Serbian Orthodox churches in Italy were also under his jurisdiction from 1994 to 2011.